Tjerkienator/marclou-first-said/context/features/1-fetch-youtube-videos.md

 - Log successful retrieval and storage of videos for debugging purposes.
 - MongoDB client should be handled in a separate file.
 - the focuss lies on writing modular code.
+- ensure any new packages are installed using python poetry.
+- manage the init files for functions and services imports.